Atharvshukla/VITMAS_TASK_0-21BCE2886-/README.md

+### Hi there 👋
-# GIT COMMANDS DEMONSTRATION
+# GIT COMMANDS DEMONSTRATION VIDEO LINK - **https://atharvshukla.github.io/atharvshukla.me/**
-above html,css file is just used for showing diff,log,status,commit and various features of git command for a beter understanding A simpe bootstrap website with also the ANND VIDEO LINK.
+above html,css file is just used for showing diff,log,status,commit and various features of git command for a beter understanding A simple bootstrap website with VIDEO LINK.
+# ABOVE DEMO WEBPAGE LINK(just for better undestanding can be ignored ) - ** **